byronicone/search-results-prototype/README.md

 * ***I only implemented the features that were explicitly requested*** while leaving room to extend more, which is why there are no functions/tests for deleting or manipulating data.

-## Thank you!

-Hope you enjoyed it, and I'd be absolutely overjoyed to get to meet all of you and potentially join the Rover family.
-My dogs Calvin and Chloe say "woof" to you.
-Translation: REDACTED is awesome and you should totally invite REDACTED on-site!

 # Rover Coding Project

 Rover.com was destroyed in a terrible Amazon and GitHub accident.